History of the Jews in Vietnam: Socialist Republic of Vietnam

 Gradually, as the communist government began accepting economic reforms, the number of Jewish visitors to the country increased.

-The discovery of the wild saola species in Vietnam in 1993 made note in the Rabbi Jacob Joseph School Journal of Halacha and Contemporary Society's Fall 1999 issue.
-Although the "odd, elusive creature... possibly on the verge of extinction" was not being considered for consumption, it was noted as an example of an animal that exhibited both kosher indicia but lacking a "mesorah" – an oral tradition required by many halachic decisors to declare the animal kosher.
+The discovery of the wild saola species in Vietnam in 1993 made note in the Rabbi Jacob Joseph School's Journal of Halacha and Contemporary Society's Fall 1999 issue.
+Although the "odd, elusive creature...possibly on the verge of extinction" was not being considered for consumption, it was noted as an example of an animal that exhibited both kosher indicia but lacking a "mesorah" – an oral tradition required by many halachic decisors to declare the animal kosher.

 In 2005, the U.S. State Department's "International Religious Freedom Report" noted "There were no reported anti-Semitic incidents during the period covered by this report.
 The country's small Jewish population is comprised [sic] almost entirely of expatriates."

 In 2006, Chabad opened a center in Ho Chi Minh City, which is considered to be the economic center of Vietnam.
 A documentary about the Rabbi, Rabbi Menachem Hartman of the Chabad Center was made by Israeli TV Channel 8, and put online by Chabad.
 The film, (mostly in Hebrew with Russian subtitles) provides a look at the challenges faced by the emissaries upon their arrival, as well as a glimpse of the makeup of the Jewish community that existed upon their arrival.
 According to the Jewish Telegraphic Agency, the Chabad Center is reportedly used largely by business people and tourists from Israel and the United States, and as of 2007, there are some 100 Do Thai, or Jews in Hanoi and about 200 in Ho Chi Minh City.
 According to Hartman, about 10,000 to 15,000 Jewish business people and tourists visit Vietnam each year.

-In 2014, Chabad opened the Jewish center in Hanoi.
+In 2014, Chabad opened a Jewish center in Hanoi.

 Vietnamese refugees in Israel

-From 1977 to 1979 the Prime Minister of Israel Menachem Begin permitted approximately 360 Vietnamese boat people fleeing the 1975 Communist takeover of Vietnam to enter the State of Israel granting them full Israeli citizenship and rights as well as government-subsidized apartments.
+From 1977 to 1979, the Prime Minister of Israel Menachem Begin permitted approximately 360 Vietnamese boat people fleeing the 1975 Communist takeover of Vietnam to enter the State of Israel granting them full Israeli citizenship and rights as well as government-subsidized apartments.
 According to the Vietnamese Embassy in Israel, by 2015 approximately 150 to 200 former Vietnamese refugees and descendants were still in Israel while about half have left Israel mainly for the US and France.
 Very few have formally converted to Judaism having retained their former religions.